A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Learning Reduced-order Lagrangian Dynamics

 The acceleration of the \ac{fom} is then computed as $\tilde{\ddbmq}_\text{p} = d\varphiq\vert_{\checkbmq} \ddcheckbmq_\text{p} + d^2\varphiq\vert_{(\checkbmq, \dcheckbmq)} \dcheckbmq$, as shown in Fig.~\ref{fig:rom_drawing_acc}.

-\textbf{Training with multi-step integration. } The loss~\eqref{eq:lossROM_acc} requires the expensive computation of the second derivatives of the embedding.
+\textbf{Training with multi-step integration. } The loss~\eqref{eq:lossROM_acc} requires computing the second derivatives of the embedding and point reduction, i.e., the Hessian matrices of the AE, which result in significant computational efforts increasing with the dimension of the FOM.
 Moreover, it considers only single steps, while the learned dynamics are expected to predict multiple steps.
 Therefore, we also consider a multi-step loss that which numerically integrates the latent acceleration predictions~\eqref{eq:latent_acc_pred} before decoding.
-This is achieved achieved via $H$ Euler forward steps with constant integration time $\Delta t$.
+This is achieved via $H$ Euler forward steps with constant integration time $\Delta t$.
 Given sets of observations $\left\{\bmq_i(\mathcal{I}_i), \dbmq_i(\mathcal{I}_i), \bm{\tau}_i(\mathcal{I}_i)\right\}_{i=1}^N$ over intervals $\mathcal{I}_i = \left[t_{i}, t_{i}+H\Delta t\right]$, the multi-step loss is

 with latent velocity predictions $\dcheckbmq_{\text{p}, i}(t_{i,j}) = \int_{t_{i}}^{t_{i,j}}\bm{f}\left(\checkbmq_i(t), \dcheckbmq_i(t), \check{\bmtau}_i(t); \bm{\theta}\right)$, velocity reconstructions $\tilde{\dbmq}_{\text{p}, i}(t_{i,j})=d\varphi_\mathcal{Q}\left(\checkbmq_i(t_{i,j})\right)$, and $t_{i,j}=t_{i} + j\Delta t$.
 Fig.~\ref{fig:rom_drawing} illustrates the resulting forward model.